-On Tuesday, December 8, 2020, Sasakawa Peace Foundation USA welcomed Dr. Robert Dohner, Nonresident Senior Fellow at The Atlantic Council, Mr. Ichiro Oishi, Minister of Financial Affairs at the Embassy of Japan, and Mr. Yasuhiro Yamai, Managing Director of Corporate Planning at MUFG, for a discussion of Central Bank Digital Currencies (CBDC).
+On Tuesday, December 8, 2020, Sasakawa Peace Foundation USA (Sasakawa USA) welcomed Dr. Robert Dohner, Nonresident Senior Fellow at The Atlantic Council, Mr. Ichiro Oishi, Minister of Financial Affairs at the Embassy of Japan, and Mr. Yasuhiro Yamai, Managing Director of Corporate Planning at MUFG, for a discussion of Central Bank Digital Currencies (CBDC).
 The panel analyzed key questions surrounding debates by major central banks on the introduction of CBDC, including how the United States and Japan could work together on this issue based on viewpoints from both the public and private sectors.

 This talk was presented through Sasakawa USA’s Policy Briefing Series and held virtually via Zoom.
 Attendees included distinguished guests from the Washington, D.C. and Japanese policy communities, academia, and think tanks as well as guests from the Sasakawa Peace Foundation in Tokyo.
 Dr. Satohiro Akimoto, Chairman and President of Sasakawa USA, moderated the panel and facilitated the Q&A.